 We recognize most people do business with people and organizations they like.
 DW’s organization reflects the fine characteristics of the three generations of men whom have led it.

 Vernon Potter and J.R.
 “Bob” Byford co-founded Dallas Wholesale Builders Supply Inc. in 1955.
 Working hard to support his young family Vernon recognized the building industry was a whole lot more about people than products.
 It is Vernon’s vision and ability to be flexible despite some hard times that has allowed DW to succeed.
-As the current Chairman of the Board, Vernon is semi-retired, but continues to interact with long time customer and vendor friends and DW employees on a regular basis.
+Vernon, now retired, holds the very much deserved title of Chairman Emeritus.

 Byron Potter joined the company in 1973.
-Currently the Vice Chairman & CEO, Byron has been instrumental in leading DW through a significant growth era in which DW expanded into new product categories, opened new branch locations and made a variety of acquisitions.
+Having led the company as CEO since 1985 to 2014, Byron is now Chairman.
+Byron has been instrumental in leading DW through a significant growth era in which DW expanded into new product categories, opened new branch locations and made a variety of acquisitions.
 He began and has led our continuous improvement efforts to ensure DW remains the market leader.
 Byron has been active and with the National Association of Wholesaler-Distributors (NAW) for over 20 years and in recent years with Texas A&M’s Industrial Distribution Program.